 10. King and the Clown (왕의 남자ㅣwangui namja) 2005

-South Korea is known to create the best Korean movies in the horror film or thriller genre.
-The perfect example is the movie Parasite, as it was also recognized as the first South Korean film and the first non-English language film to win Best Picture.
+South Korea is known for creating the best Korean movies in the horror film or thriller genre.
+The perfect example is the movie Parasite, which is a story revolving around the poor Kim family who planned to infiltrate the home of the wealthy Park family as employers.
+This movie was also recognized as the first South Korean film and the first non-English language film to win Best Picture.

-You can say “horror movie” in Korean as 공포 영화 (gongpo yeonghwa).
+While the Korean word for “horror movie” is 공포 영화 (gongpo yeonghwa).

 These films are known for their excellent plot and unexpected twists throughout the movie.
-If you’re a fan of mystery, thriller movies with a serial killer, zombies apocalypse, or ghosts, these Korean movies are ones that you should watch!
+If you’re a fan of mystery thriller movies with a serial killer, zombies apocalypse, or ghosts, these are the best Korean movies that you should watch!